 White jeans & a plaid shirt

-While we’d generally advise keeping white jeans outfits simple, they present the ideal base for introducing a bit of colour in your look.
-You can do this by wearing a solid shade or by working with a pattern, like with a plaid shirt.
+While we’d generally advise keeping white jeans outfits simple, they present the ideal base for introducing a bit of color to your look.
+You can do this by wearing a solid shade or by working with a pattern, like a plaid shirt.

-As white is so neutral, don’t be afraid to go bold but anchor the look with a pair of simple sneakers to keep it from becoming garish.
+As white is neutral, don’t be afraid to go bold.
+However, make sure you anchor the look with a pair of simple sneakers to keep it from becoming garish.

 White jeans with a hoodie

-White jeans are generally easier to dress up than down, but if you want to add a casual edge don’t be afraid to throw on a hoodie over the top.
+White jeans are generally easier to dress up than down, but if you want to add a casual edge don’t be afraid to wear a hoodie over the top.

 Ivy League white jeans

 Another way to rock an Ivy League-inspired look is to combine white jeans with a Harrington jacket and suede desert boots.
 Look up old images of Harvard and Yale students in the 1960s and you’ll find groups of incredibly stylish individuals who were breaking away from the conformity of their parent’s generation, carving out their own look.

 This might be the coolest way to wear white jeans – it looks as good now as it did then.